-As a result of the trend towards openness, many adoptees today know that they’ve been adopted from birth and may even have a close relationship with their birth parents.
-For them, adoption is something that has always been celebrated, and they understand that their birth parents’ decision was made out of pure love.
+Because of the trend towards openness, many adoptees know they’ve been adopted from birth and may even have a close relationship with their birth parents.

-All adoptive families recognize that adoption is never an easy, overnight decision.
-They know that adoption is one of the bravest and most selfless decisions that a prospective birth mother could make for her baby.
-To them, adoption means the world, and they will always be grateful to you for your decision to place your baby for adoption.
+All adoptive families recognize that adoption is one of the bravest and most selfless decisions a prospective birth mother could make for her baby.
+To them, adoption means the world, and they will always be grateful for your decision to place your baby for adoption.

-Instead of hiding their children’s heritage, adoptive families today choose to celebrate and embrace their children’s adoption stories.
-Many of these families have waited for years just for the chance to bring a child into their home, and because of this, want their child to understand just how special they are.
+Instead of hiding their children’s heritage, adoptive families today celebrate and embrace their children’s adoption stories.
+Many families have waited for years to bring a child into their home.
+They want their child to understand just how special they are.

 - Your first and last name